Requirements

 -

 Find and open the postgresql.conf file in a text editor.
 Its location depends on your PostgreSQL installation.
-Common locations are:
+Common

 - Debian-based systems: /etc/postgresql/[version]/main/postgresql.conf